top of page

 What is astigmatism?

-This is the word that describes a cornea, the front surface of the eye, that isn't evenly curved.
-An eye with astigmatism is often described as "football-shaped".
-This uneven curvature focuses light unevenly inside the eye, and makes the vision blurry.
+This is the word that describes a cornea (the front surface of the eye) that isn't evenly curved.
+An eye with astigmatism is often described as "football-shaped" rather than perfectly round.
+This type of curvature focuses light unevenly inside the eye, and makes the vision blurry.
 Glasses that correct for astigmatism often take a few days to adjust to, because at first vision feels distorted looking through them.
 Children usually adjust well to new glasses by wearing them full-time.

 How do I keep glasses on my child?

-First, make sure the frames fit well, so that they are not uncomfortable for your child.
-With a very young child, put a toy in each hand before putting the glasses on, and plan to spend the first few days distracting him until he gets used to them.
-With older children, be enthusiastic about wearing glasses, let the child help choose the color of the frames, for instance, and compliment the child on how good she looks in them.
+Make sure the frames fit well, so that they are not uncomfortable for your child.
+With a very young child, put a toy in each hand before putting the glasses on, and plan to spend the first few days distracting them until they get used to the glasses.
+With older children, be enthusiastic about wearing glasses, let the child help choose the color of the frames and compliment the child on how good they look.
 Be consistent and firm about having your child put on the glasses first thing in the morning, and put them back on if they are taken off.
 There are various picture books available with stories about getting glasses that you can read with your child.
-Most children who need glasses soon realize how much the glasses help, and accept them readily once they get used to them.
+Our very own Dr. Fang has created a comprehensive list of appropriate books, which you can access here,.

 What is strabismus?

 "Strabismus" is a medical term that means that the eyes are not aligned.
-This includes esotropia, which is when one or both eyes deviate inward; exotropia, which is when one eye or the other drifts outward; hypertropia, which is when one eye is pointed upward.
-All these are forms of strabismus.
+This includes esotropia, when one or both eyes cross, exotropia when one eye or the other drifts outward and hypertropia when one eye is pointed upward.
 Usually all the eye muscles function normally, but the balance between the two eyes isn't normal, causing the misalignment.
-Sometimes one muscle may actually be weak.
+Sometimes a muscle may be too weak or too strong, the doctor will discuss this further if it is present.

 What about vision therapy if my child is struggling with reading?

-Because reading is a brain process, therapy that treats the eyes such as vision therapy does not improve reading.
-Children who are struggling to read do not have problems with "eye tracking".
+Because reading is a brain process, eye therapy such as vision therapy may not improve reading unless there is also a problem with eye alignment or using both eyes together..
+Children who are struggling to read usually do not have problems with "eye tracking".
 To read, the brain has to make sense of the pattern of letters and interpret them to form the sound and understanding of the words on the page.
 When a child has trouble with decoding each word, it is hard to move on to the next word.
-This is not a problem with eye movements.
-Rather, the difficulty is with processing the visual information on the page.
+This is rarely a problem with eye movements.
+Rather, the difficulty is with processing the visual information on the page, which requires individualized treatment after evaluation by a reading specialist.

 It is reasonable to have an eye exam to be sure your child can see the reading material clearly.
 After such an exam, though, the best treatment for reading problems is educational.